Intertek Group PLC

 Email sent to Marie Giannini, Corporate Media Enquiries at Intertek.

-James Styles of Dentons Global Advisors, Intertek's communications adviser, emailed a brief statement: “For reasons of confidentiality, we are not able to comment on specific client matters other than to say that our scope of work was limited to product chain of custody.”
+James Styles of Dentons Global Advisors, Intertek's communications adviser, replied: "Thank you for your email to Intertek, we are the Company’s comms adviser.
+Intertek have looked into the matters below and I can provide the following on record statement, to be attributed to an Intertek spokesperson: “For reasons of confidentiality, we are not able to comment on specific client matters other than to say that our scope of work was limited to product chain of custody.”
+If you’re able to give me a call when suits (conscious it is still early for you), that would be much appreciated."

 James Styles of Dentons Global Advisors replied for Intertek: "In response to your question regarding the three plants referred to in your first email, please see below a statement (to be attributed to an Intertek spokesperson) which clarifies the position for all three of those plants: The MSC audits we performed at these sites relate strictly to product chain of custody.
 We are not the social auditor at these sites and we do not perform social audits of these sites under the MSC programme or otherwise.
 For reasons of client confidentiality, we cannot comment further."

-James Styles of Dentons Global Advisors replied for Intertek to say that it won’t be providing any further comment owing to the confidentiality processes they have in place with clients.
+James Styles of Dentons Global Advisors replied for Intertek: "Thanks and the company won’t be providing any further comment owing to the confidentiality processes they have in place with clients."

 The Outlaw Ocean Project replied: "Again, we are not agreeing to go off record or on background.
 Our questions (and your answers) are and will remain on record."